Riverscapes/riverscapes-website-jekyll/About/Community/Events/2021/2021_BRAT_BLM.md

 # Preparation Prior to Webinar

 1. Read/Skim  [Chapter 3](http://lowtechpbr.restoration.usu.edu/manual/chap03/) of design manual.
 We will be discussing tools that help estimate riverscape health condition and potential (described in [Chapter 2](http://lowtechpbr.restoration.usu.edu/manual/chap02/) ) and address questions posed during planning (discussed in [Chapter 3 and its Appendices](http://lowtechpbr.restoration.usu.edu/manual/chap03/)) .
-2. If you don't already have a RC Warehouse account, create an account at the [Riverscapes Consortium's Warehouse](https://data.riverscapes.xyz/#/)
+2. If you don't already have a RC Warehouse account, create an account at the [Riverscapes Consortium's Warehouse](https://data.riverscapes.xyz/#/).
+See [here if you need instructions or assitance creating an account]({{ site.baseurl }}/Data_Warehouses/signup.html#creating-an-account).
-3. Once you have created an account, get access to the "BLM Montana and Dakota's" program by filling out this form
+3. Once you have created an account, get access to the "BLM Montana and Dakota's" program by filling out  [this form](https://forms.gle/pXwXytzMCK4a3xj29).
+See [here for instructions]({{ site.baseurl }}/Data_Warehouses/signup.html)

-<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSctgJs3PbzJF5U-MvcV_2p9jRXkiOhT0Q7yK6PfCAauTtgy1Q/viewform?embedded=true" width="640" height="1183" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

 ## Optional
 We will do this in exercises during workshop, so if you don't get to this ahead of time, do not panic.